Blake-K-Yeboah/devrocket/posts/getting-started-with-html.md

 <br>

-Inside of a HTML document, there are various elements.
+Inside of a HTML document, there are various elements present.
 For example, there might be a paragraph element which would show a paragraph on screen.
 The following code is an example of a paragraph element.
 We will be dissecting it to understand what each individual part means.

 <br>